christian-mv/example_of_std_chrono_lib/README.md

 #include <format>

-/// shows how to print timestamp in different time zones. void formatingInUtcAndDifferentTimeZone(long long msSinceUtcEpoch) {
+/// shows how to print timestamp in UTC and in a specified time zone. void formatingInUtcAndDifferentTimeZone(long long msSinceUtcEpoch) {
     using namespace std::chrono;
 //    using namespace std::literals;